Is Kim Kardashian Finally Content With 2 Kids? ‘KUWTK’ Star Speaks Up After Kanye West’s Breakdown

 — Kim Kardashian West (@KimKardashian) April 17, 2017

-Featured in the photo is dolled up Kim and Kanye who appears to have recovered fully from his breakdown with their children three-year-old North West and one-year-old Saint West.
+Featured in the photo is dolled up Kim and Kanye, who appears to have recovered fully from his breakdown, with their children 3-year-old North West and 1-year-old Saint West.

 Prior to taking the family picture, Kanye had even dressed up like the Easter bunny for the Kardashian children, a tradition Kim Kardashian captured on camera and shared on social media.